 3. Don’t Keep Adding Money to a Joint Account

+Another big mistake divorce lawyers often see is that people continue to add money to their joint bank accounts.
 While hiding money from your spouse / ex-spouse is a bad idea, there is no reason to keep adding money to the joint account.
 You should create a new account for your income.
-Essentially, once you seperate, everything you earn is your own property.
+Essentially, once you separate, everything you earn is your own property.

 4. Don’t Do Things Out of Spite

 Understandably many separated couples get very angry which can lead to things of regret, such as putting his golf clubs in the rain.
 This is not a good look for you and your case, and it could ultimately sway the judge’s opinion of you.

 5. Don’t Compare Divorces